 The Heritage Complex is the starting point for the Clogher Bog Walk, a loop walk of 8km.
 The walk takes in the biodiversity of the flora of the bogland, which is a unique habitat for both common and rare protected species.

 The Clogher Bog Eco Walk is an 8km National Waymarked Loop Walk.
-It covers varying landscape of hedgerows, woodland and bogland and follows quite country lanes and bog tracks.
+It covers varying landscape of hedgerows, woodland and bogland and follows quiet country lanes and bog tracks.
 The terrain is flat and uneven (walking boots recommended.)

 Many interesting archaeological features can be seen in the area, from neolithic times to the more recent past.
 Some details and pictures can be found here.